Blackwater (company): 2007–2009: Blackwater Worldwide

-In October 2007, Blackwater USA began the process of changing its name to Blackwater Worldwide and unveiled a new logo.
+In October 2007, the month after the Nisour Square massacre, Blackwater USA began the process of changing its name to Blackwater Worldwide and unveiled a new logo.
 The change deemphasized the "cross hair" reticle theme, simplifying it slightly.

 On July 21, 2008, Blackwater Worldwide stated that it would shift resources away from security contracting because of the extensive risks in that sector.
 Said company founder and CEO Erik Prince, "The experience we've had would certainly be a disincentive to any other companies that want to step in and put their entire business at risk."

 2009–2010: Xe Services LLC

-In February 2009, Blackwater announced that it would be once again renamed, this time to "Xe Services LLC", as part of a company-wide restructuring plan.
-Subsequently, it reorganized its business units, added a corporate governance and ethics program, and established an independent committee of outside experts to supervise compliance structures.
+In February 2009, Blackwater announced that it would be once again renamed, this time to "Xe Services LLC", as part of a company-wide restructuring plan, intended to re-focus the company on its logistics, aviation and training aspects, rather than its security operations.

 Prince announced his resignation as CEO on March 2, 2009.
 He remained as chairman of the board but was no longer involved in day-to-day operations.
 Joseph Yorio was named as the new president and CEO, replacing Gary Jackson as president and Prince as CEO.
 Danielle Esposito was named the new chief operating officer and executive vice president.

-In 2009, Prince announced that he would relinquish involvement in the company's day-to-day business in December, along with some of his ownership rights.

 2010–2014: Academi

-In 2010, a group of private investors purchased Xe's North Carolina training facility and built Academi, a new company, around it.
+In 2010, Xe was acquired by USTC Holdings, an investor consortium, who sought to further re-brand the company.
+The sale formally ended Erik Prince's operational and management role in the company.
+Xe was officially renamed "Academi" in 2011.
 Academi's Board of Directors included former Attorney General John Ashcroft, former White House Counsel and Vice Presidential Chief of Staff Jack Quinn, retired Admiral and former NSA Director Bobby Ray Inman, and Texas businessman Red McCombs, who served as chairman of the board.
 Quinn and Ashcroft were independent directors, without other affiliations to Academi.

 In May 2011, Academi named Ted Wright as CEO.
 Wright hired Suzanne Rich Folsom as Academi's chief regulatory and compliance officer and deputy general counsel.
 The Academi Regulatory and Compliance team won National Law Journals 2012 Corporate Compliance Office of the Year Award.

 In 2012, retired Brigadier General Craig Nixon was named the new CEO of Academi.